Encrypted XIP and MCUboot#

 See flash_partitioning.h for your board.
 For example:

-#define BOOT_FLASH_ACT_APP 0x60040000 -- active (execution) slot address
+#define BOOT_FLASH_ACT_APP 0x60040000 -- active (execution) slot 0 address

-#define BOOT_FLASH_CAND_APP 0x60240000 -- candidate slot address
+#define BOOT_FLASH_CAND_APP 0x60240000 -- candidate slot 1 address

-#define BOOT_FLASH_ENC_META 0x60440000 -- encryption metada address
+#define BOOT_FLASH_SLOT0_ENC_CFG_ADDRESS 0x60440000 -- encryption metada address - slot 0

-An OTA image has to be loaded always to candidate slot address defined as BOOT_FLASH_CAND_APP.
+An encrypted OTA image has to be loaded always to candidate slot address defined as BOOT_FLASH_CAND_APP.
 The MCUboot code recognizes empty primary slot and re-encrypt the encrypted OTA image from the secondary slot to primary slot.

-5.4.2 Run unsigned unencrypted OTA application (debug session)#
+5.4.2 Run unsigned unencrypted OTA application (development)#

-5.5 Running encrypted image#
+5.5 Running the example#

 hello sbl.